zilladebug/Laravel-Vagrant/README.md

 <b>GitBash</b> | https://git-scm.com/download/win <br/>

 ## INSTALLING HOMESTEAD BOX
-- Create a new [directory].
+- Create a `new [directory]`.
 The name of the folder, will be the name of the VirtualMachine Box.

-- Open up GitBash and navigate to the new [directory].
-But dont cd:/ into the directory yet.
+- Open up GitBash and navigate to the new [directory]. <br/> But dont cd:/ into the directory yet.
     Example of path:
             /c/xampp/htdocs/janedoe/